SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    >> f5(x: 50) { $0 ?
 5 : 500 }
    << 55

-To ease migration of code from versions of Swift prior to 5.3, which performed this matching from right to left instead, the compiler checks both the left-to-right and right-to-left orderings.
+To ease migration of code from versions of Swift prior to 5.3 --- which performed this matching from right to left --- the compiler checks both the left-to-right and right-to-left orderings.
 If the scan directions produce different results, the old right-to-left ordering is used